 Crude-by-rail transportation has emerged to fill the gap.
 The AAR estimates that crude oil originated carloads on U.S. Class I railroads have increased by more than sixteen times, from approximately 29,605 carloads in 2010 to 493,126 carloads in 2014.
 In the first half of 2014, more than 11% of all U.S. domestic crude oil was transported by rail.
 While crude-by-rail can be more expensive than transporting crude oil by pipeline (ignoring the upfront capital investment), rail offers several advantages over pipelines.
 Crude-by-rail creates flexibility to move swiftly and capitalize on market imbalances and to redeploy assets as bottlenecks shift.
 Rail terminals for loading and unloading crude oil can be constructed quickly and connected to an extensive rail network to reach all major processing centers.
-Crude-by-rail provides optionality to source crude oil from multiple basins without the need for large financial commitments to long-term take-or-pay contracts as is typical with new pipeline construction.
-For undiluted bitumen or heavy Canadian crude oil, in particular, transportation by rail is considered more attractive than by pipeline, which requires the heavy crude to be diluted, at additional cost, before it can be moved through a pipe.
+Crude-by-rail provides optionality to source crude oil from multiple basins without the need for large financial commitments to long-term take-or-pay contracts as is typical with new pipeline, which requires the heavy crude to be diluted, at additional cost, before it can be moved through a pipe.
 Crude-by-rail also provides the ability to ship Canadian crude in segregated batches, which means the oil can then be exported from U.S. ports.
 Once Canadian crude oil is placed in a pipeline in the U.S. it is considered a mixed batch, and cannot be exported.